Otus-DevOps-2019-08/demshin_microservices/README.md

    2. Setup Prometheus.
 See at `prometheus.yml`.
    3. Add [dashboard](https://grafana.com/grafana/dashboards/1229) to grafana.
 See at `./monitoring/grafana/dashboards/Engine_Daemon_Monitoring.json`.
 3. Add Telegraf & InfluxDB, also add [dashboard](https://grafana.com/grafana/dashboards/10585) `Docker_Telegraf_Monitoring.json`.
 4. Add HTTP requests slowing down, 95th percentile is over 0.15s for 5 minutes.
 See at `alerts.yml`.
+I decided not to do the alerts on e-mail, because email alerting is not good practice in 2019.

 ## Homework-15.
 Monitoring-1.
 Prometheus